emmorts/lolapi/README.md

 - **includeTimeline** - if true, will include timeline of the match in the results

 #### MatchHistory.getBySummonerId(summonerIds, [options, ]callback)
-Get match history by summoner ID.
+Get match history by summoner ID or array of summoner IDs.

 Additional `options` properties:
 - **championIds** - array of champion IDs you want to see in resulting matches